The Black Dahlia murder site

 Death Location in Los Angeles, California

-The house where actor Michael Jace shot his wife
+The house where actor Michael Jace killed his wife

 Roughly 2 miles away.